-In my opinion, ultrasonic level transmitters have become obsolete.
+In my opinion, ultrasonic level transmitters are becoming obsolete.
 Sure, many brands still push this tech.
 But with the low-cost radar level transmitters now available, it’s hard to justify.
 Still, it may be too early to declare the ultrasonic dead.

 Anyway, an ultrasonic level transmitter uses a piezoelectric sensor to emit mechanical waves.
 As a non-contact level transmitter, it has a simple design compared to other level devices.
 Unfortunately, it also has a dead zone or blocking distance, a specific length where the device won’t measure.
 And vapour and foam can cause it to work incorrectly.

 In the figure above F is the full distance in which the measurement takes place, E is the total distance between the sensor and the sensor mounting flange and the lowest measurable level of the full range.
 L is the portion of E currently filled with product, D is the portion of E that is empty, and BD is the blocking distance.
 Most radar sensors have a minimum distance between the maximum level and the mounting

 Radar level transmitter

 Now, radars work with electromagnetic waves, also known as microwaves.
 If you need a non-contact solution, then you can use a free space radar, whereas a guided radar has the antenna in constant contact with the product.
 Some vendors say you can apply a radar level transmitter in products with foam and vapor and such, but your mileage may vary on those.